jeadamek/responsive-example/README.md

 - Flexible units;

-The web page can be seen in the image below:
+The web page can be seen in the images below:

 #### 💻 Desktop